Karanjot-singh/TimeSync/README.md

 Disclaimer: TimeSync needs authorization from the managing authorization(IIITD in this case) to upload data to every student's google calendar.
 May not work without proper permissions.

-Made by Crypton
+Made by Crypton as an  Independent Project

 Team Crypton:

+Karanjot Singh
 Rohan Jain
-Karanjot Singh
 Samarth Saxena